- General Information

 How will transitioning to VoIP services change things for me?

 Overall, the transition to VoIP services will not change the way you make calls apart from receiving a new VoIP Phone.
 Some employees will have enhanced capabilities like being able to be reached simultaneously at multiple devices (cell phone) when people call your primary phone line.
 For those employees who utilize ISDN phones, additional time will be scheduled to collect your requirements to ensure a smooth transition.

 How will ADS know what I need?

-DII, in partnership with NWN, the vendor selected for the VoIP implementation and service provision, will conduct a site analysis (survey) of each location in advance of transitioning to VoIP to collect employee voice requirements.
-A DII representative will reach out to each location, in the order in which they are transitioning to VoIP services, to schedule an on-site visit and then a subsequent on-site analysis with the representatives from NWN.
+ADS, in partnership with NWN, the vendor selected for the VoIP implementation and service provision, will conduct a site analysis (survey) of each location in advance of transitioning to VoIP to collect employee voice requirements.
+An ADS representative will reach out to each location, in the order in which they are transitioning to VoIP services, to schedule an on-site visit and then a subsequent on-site analysis with the representatives from NWN.
 These meetings should occur approximately 10-15 weeks prior to each location’s transition to VoIP (Tentative VoIP Roll-Out Schedule, please check back periodically as this schedule does change as needed.)

 Will my phone number be changing?